G-M-C/Tumor-Classifier/README.md

 # Tumor-Classifier
-A model that classifies a tumor into 'malignant' or 'benign'.
+A model that classifies a tumor as either 'malignant' or 'benign'.

 Dataset : https://www.kaggle.com/uciml/breast-cancer-wisconsin-data